-Although Szatyor Bar looks like a regular ruin bar complete with communist-era light fixtures and vehicles hanging from the walls, it's actually different from the ruin bars that swarm District 7.
-Instead of scruffy students sipping dirt-cheap beers, it draws an over-30s crowd where shirts and skirts outnumber hoodies and backpacks.
-Duck confit and sous vide venison leg are rarely part of the ruin bar culinary repertoire, but you will find them at Szatyor Bár, alongside pricey craft beers.
+Filled with a motley collection of colorful furniture, Szatyor looks like your typical ruin bar but it's different from those swarming Budapest's party district on the other side of the Danube.
+This updated ruin bar is situated on the fashionable Bartók Béla Boulevard in District 11, where middle-class Buda residents like to unwind in the evenings.
+Instead of scruffy students sipping low-priced beers, Szatyor draws a slightly older crowd where shirts and skirts outnumber hoodies and backpacks.
+Duck confit and sous-vide venison leg are rarely part of the ruin bar culinary repertoire, but here, you'll find them alongside pricey craft beers.

-Attached to Szatyor is a classically-furnished café, Hadik, which has earned a place in Budapest's collective memory as a legendary hangout of bohemian writers and poets in the 1920s.
-It shuttered post-WWII but was revived in 2010 after a long hiatus.
+Attached to Szatyor Bar is a classically furnished café, Hadik, once a legendary haunt of Hungarian bohemian writers and poets.
+It shuttered after WWII but sprang back to life in 2010 after a long hiatus.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.